zprieshoff/Final-Game/README.md

   15. Add single satellite with reset, gliding and boundary behaviors
   16. Add collision effect between spaceship and satellite, sound effect

 * I didn't want to risk any copyright problems so I also had to create most of my sprites and the background image.
-Since I am not an artist I created some another set of **milestones that focused on visuals:**
+Since I am not an artist I created another set of **milestones that focused on visuals:**
   1. Create game background image
   2. Create ship image
   3. Find fuel image
   4. Create asteroid image
   5. Create speed boost image
   6. Create satellite image

 * These were simple milestones but each image took about 45 minutes each, exluding the space ship.
 * I am very happy with how each image turned out.